PHAA Home Page

 First-Time International Students:

-Younger than Middle and High School students are expected to live with their parent(s) since they are not eligible to participate in our Homestay Program.
-However, proof of parent relationship to the student will be required and requested during the admissions process.
-Nevertheless, the admissions process and requirements remain the same.
+Any applicant 12 years old or younger is expected to live with h/her parent(s) and NOT with a homestay family.
+Proof of parent relationship to the student will be required during the Admissions process.
+However, the Admissions process and requirements remain the same.

 Middle and High School Students (Grades 7-12)

-Any changes in our students’ address/telephone or contact information must be reported immediately.
-It is imperative that student records are updated accordingly in case of an emergency, for the mailing of official transcripts and report cards and any other important contact that should take place during the school year.
-Students will notify all parties involved in their student life: PHAA Staff/Administration, Homestay parent(s), and/or Faculty.
+While in attendance at PHAA, a change in any student’s contact information must be reported to the Administration immediately.
+It is imperative that student records be updated accordingly in case of an Emergency, for the mailing of official transcripts and report cards and for any other important contact that needs to take place during the academic year.
+Students will notify all parties involved in their student life of such a change: PHAA Staff/Administration, Homestay parent(s), and/or Faculty.
 A letter from a parent or other guardian/sponsor will suffice as well.

 In compliance with California State Law, medical and immunization forms must be completed and returned to the Administration Office prior to attending classes at PHAA.
-Immunization records must be in writing and signed by a physician.
-The following immunizations and tests are required:
+If these forms were turned in with the application for Admissions packet, then they will be reviewed for needed updates to the immunization record.
+The information contained in the Immunization record must be in writing and signed by a physician.
+Please refer to the 6.
+Report of Health Examination for School Entry Form listed in the Admissions packet above.

 Processing the I-20